IvAlexP/projects/team_projects/logical_schemes_interpreter/README.md

 Logical Schemes Interpreter

 ## Description
-This project aims to give the user an interface in which to create, edit, check, save, code and run a logical scheme by choice.
+This project aims to give the user an interface in which to create, edit, check, save, run and code in C++ a logical scheme by choice.

+## Programming languages
+C/C++

 ## Getting started
 ### Installing